adrianmoya/es-docs.behat.org/en/cookbook/using_the_profiler_with_minkbundle.rst

 Bootstraping the Email Step
 ---------------------------

-First, let's implement profiler retieving function which will check that the current driver is the profilable one (useful when you let someone else write the features with this step to avoid misuses) and that the profiler is enabled:
+First, let's implement a profiler retrieving function which will check that the current driver is the profilable one (useful when you let someone else write the features with this step to avoid misuses) and that the profiler is enabled: